SeanPCompton/SQL-bits/availity/HOW_I_APPROACH_DATA_PIPELINES.md

 - Temporary workarounds that are clearly scoped and easy to remove once product solutions exist

 I don’t assume perfect inputs or perfect requirements.
-I assume systems will change, customers will grow, and edge cases will appear.
+I assume systems will change, customers will grow, and edge cases will appear..edge cases can become future priorities or emerging strategies
 The goal is to make those changes safe and unsurprising.